New Hampshire Innovation Studios

 Innovation Studios support deep connections in communities.

 Space for Exploration

 Sessions begin with a range of design and learning activities, like this one, which is a play on the periodic table and helps participants identify the skills and dispositions where they shine and those areas where they need support.
 Creating transformative schools that go beyond academic competencies requires the educators in them to have experiences that tap into these essential skills and dispositions; activities like these are one way into that.
 After warming up, participants hear from the visiting school about the work they have been doing.
-Each studio has focused in on a different entry point to innovation: competency-based learning and assessments at Pittsfield Schools and project-based learning at Parker-Varney Elementary School, and student agency at Souhegan High School and Maple Street Magnet School.
+Each studio has focused in on a different entry point to innovation: competency-based learning and assessments at Pittsfield Schools, project-based learning at Parker-Varney Elementary School, and student agency at Souhegan High School and Maple Street Magnet School.

 What's Your Vision?